Download

 -

-New added core
+New added core computational algorithm

 -

-The software now handles
+The software now handles any number of linked

 -

-Completely new feature to
+Completely new feature to model genotype

-2022 [Manuscript in preparation].
+in preparation].
 Use this feature with pre-caution as the is

 has not be widely tested yet.